Shoreline Landscape Jobs Near Forest Lake MN: We’re Hiring for Full-Time / Year Round Careers and for Summer Jobs

 In case you’re thinking, “Great, but I don’t know anything about shorelines,” lakeshore work is much like landscaping, except it’s near the water’s edge.
 We work with materials like stone, fabric, loam, sand, crushed rock, mulch, edging, patios, sod, seed, and of course the water itself.
+We typically pay $16/hour, but can and often do go higher based on your experience, performance, etc.

 We’re obsessed with craftsmanship that everyone will be proud of.
 We never rush through a job – and always take our time in an effort to achieve true perfection.
 We call it “shoreline landscaping” for the purposes of hiring, because that term gives you the basic idea of what we do.